VasilGVasilev/softuni-React/softuniReact/08. React-Hooks/NB.md

 Idea for articles -> show which methods return a new reference to an array/object to know what to use in setState()

+A service could be used wherever you want, a custom hook only inside a React component